kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         - redirect-to-eks: redirect to an external url
         - forward-single-tg: forward to a single targetGroup [**simplified schema**]
         - forward-multiple-tg: forward to multiple targetGroups with different weights and stickiness config [**advanced schema**]
+        - forward-multiple-tg-multiple-ns: forward to multiple targetGroups with services in different namespaces

         ```yaml
         apiVersion: networking.k8s.io/v1